 Postumus, Romano-Gallic Emperor

 The coins of interest today are not Roman republican.
-They are from a time period that is my secondary collecting interest: coins from the reign of Gallienus.
+They are from a time period that that has interested me from my first coin: a worn sestertius of Valerian.
+I have a small sub-collection of coin from the reign of Gallienus.
 Postumus was a usurper in the East after Emperor Valerian, father to Gallienus, was captured and humiliated by Sasanian King Shapur I. See the related note on Gallienus and Usurpers in AD 260.
 This coin is a good example of the challenges in deciding what to pay or how to price an ancient coin - there are many factors to consider that all contribute to "what someone will pay for this coin".
 See another related note on "Calculating the Price".

 Here's an example that is particularly challenging to price - there are not a lot of "double sestertii" - it was a denomination that was first issued by 3rd century AD Emperor Trajan Decius and then Postumus as usurper in Gaul.

 Postumus, Romano-Gallic Emperor, AD 260-269, Æ Double Sestertius (32 mm, 18.07 g, 6h), Treveri (Trier) mint, 3rd bronze emission, struck AD 261

 Obv: IMP C M CASS LAT POSTVMVS P F AVG, radiate, draped, and cuirassed bust right

 Rev: FIDES MILITVM, Fides standing facing, head left, holding signum in each hand.

 ACSearch has ~90 examples that have sold from $3250 to $39 in auctions over two decades from 2001 and 2021.
 Here's a selection across that price range: